contrast-zone/file-picker.js/README.md

 # file-picker.js

-This is Node.js and HTML based open/save dialog operating on local filesystem.
+This is Node.js and HTML based minimalist open/save dialog operating on server filesystem.

 ![](screenshot.png)